emarcey/cicerone/glossary/styles.md

 	* hop: low bitterness, low aroma
 	* fermentation: some fruit esters with dark fruit; hint of alcohol
 * Commercial Examples: Orkney Skull Splitter, Traquair House Ale, Founders Dirty Bastard, Belhaven Wee Heavy
+* Pairings: sticky pudding and other substantial desserts
 * Notes:
 	* first running of parti-gyle mash, other scottish ales brewed as later runnings
 	* peat flavors are not traditional, they are an american lie